 Despite being in your family for generations, there is still a solid chance of losing your cottage in divorce to your spouse that you shouldn’t take lightly.
-In this episode of Real Estate 101: The Home Buying and Selling Show, real estate expert Joe Terceira is joined by family law and divorce lawyer John Schuman to discuss how you can make sure the cottage stays yours and doesn’t go to your ex.
+In this episode of Real Estate 101: The Home Buying and Selling Show, family law and divorce lawyer John Schuman discusses how you can make sure the cottage stays yours and doesn’t go to your ex.

 How Can Your Spouse Claim Ownership Over Your Cottage?
 Three Ways of Losing Your Cottage